✓ Updated April 2026

 Essential Travel Tips

 Pack layers, and I mean *layers*.
-Colca Canyon's altitude means mornings and evenings are chilly, even in the dry season.
-Think thermal base layers, a fleece, and a windproof outer shell – you'll be grateful when you're watching the condors soar at sunrise or hiking back up after sunset.
+The altitude in Colca Canyon means mornings and evenings can be surprisingly chilly, even when the midday sun is blazing.
+Think t-shirts, a fleece, and a windproof/water-resistant outer shell – you'll be grateful you did when you're watching condors at Cruz del Condor at 8 AM.

-While many lodges and tour operators in Arequipa accept cards, cash is king in the smaller villages within the canyon, like Sangalle or San Gabriel.
+While many lodges and tour operators in Arequipa accept cards, cash is king in the smaller villages within the canyon itself.
 Make sure to withdraw plenty of Peruvian Soles (PEN) in Arequipa before you head out, as ATMs are scarce and often unreliable once you're in the canyon.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.